Automated Synthesis of Distributed Self-Stabilizing Protocols: Formal Characterization of Self-, Monotonic-, and Ideal-Stabilization

-\paragraph{Example 3.2} Consider the problem of {\em local mutual exclusion} on a line topology, where each process $\proc_i$ has a Boolean variable $c_i$.
-The requirements of this problem are as follows: \begin{description} \item[Safety] In each state, \emph{(i)} at least one process is enabled (\emph{i.e.}, deadlock-freedom), and \emph{(ii)} no two neighbors are enabled (\emph{i.e.}, mutual exclusion).
-To formulate this requirement, we associate with each process $\proc_i$ a local uninterpreted predicate $\token_i$, which is true when $\proc_i$ is enabled:
+\item[Safety] In each state, (1) at least one process is enabled, that is, (i.e., deadlock-freedom), and (2) no two neighboring processes are enabled (i.e., local mutual exclusion).
+To formulate these requirements, we associate with each process $\proc_i$ a local uninterpreted predicate $\token_i$, which is true when $\proc_i$ is enabled:

 Thus, $\LP=\{\token_i \; \mid \; 0 \le i < n \}$ and the safety requirement can be formulated by the following \ltl formula:

 \item[Fairness] Each process {\remove{$\proc_i$}} is eventually enabled:

 \end{description} Thus, the functional requirement of the local mutual exclusion protocol is